Top 10 Benefits of Pumpkin Seed Oil

 While Five Seed is a great way to get the benefits of many seeds in one bottle, pumpkin oil is so nutritious and so deliciously nutty and rich that we thought our customers deserved the chance to enjoy it all on its own.

-Introducing, Panaseeda Styrian Pumpkin Oil!
-This is the best pumpkin oil on the planet.
+Panaseeda Styrian Pumpkin Oil is the best pumpkin oil on the planet.

-You will begin noticing the benefits of it almost immediately and the flavor will take your smoothies, salads dressings and other recipes to a whole new level.
+You will begin noticing the benefits of it almost immediately and the flavor will take your smoothies, salad dressings and other recipes to a whole new level.

 Our special pressing process ensures that there is no damage to the organic Styrian pumpkin seeds.
 After we press them, we store them in UV-protective Miron glass bottles to keep the oil fresh and nutritious.